fozgur/YouTube-Data-ETL-Analytics/README.md

 ## Services Used

-I used various AWS services to achieve our project goals:
+I used various AWS services to achieve project goals:

 **Amazon S3:** For raw, cleansed and analytic data **AWS IAM (Identity and Access Management):** Securely manage access to AWS services and resources.